 In some cases, it might be necessary to make difficult choices, such as whether to absorb these costs or pass them on to consumers, but investment will carry on regardless.

 Check out the key takeaways from our roundtable discussion with local business leaders on challenges within North East manufacturing.

 Ever-increasing influence of data and automation is having a massive effect on the nature of food manufacturing supply chains.

-Data analytics is capturing more and more information that can transform decision-making in the most fundamental way.
+Data analytics is capturing more and more information that can transform decision-making.
 However, taking that data and using it to forecast efficiently and accurately is where the challenge lies.

-More visible data can reduce the likelihood of foods perishing and increase efficiency as patterns emerge and pitfalls can be avoided.
-But this is only useful if the company can interpret the data accurately and then act accordingly.
+More visible data can reduce the likelihood of foods perishing and increase efficiency as patterns emerge and pitfalls are avoided.
+However, this is only useful if the company can interpret the data accurately and then act accordingly.

-For this, flexible processes and resilient supply chains need to be in place to take advantage of increased insight into supply chain activities.
+For this to happen, flexible processes and resilient supply chains are needed to take advantage of increased insight.

 A Deloitte Report in 2013 outlined four characteristics that determine supply chain resilience.
 These are: